STAR COLOURS : 2

 Furthermore, all pigmentary colours appear as slightly grey.
 Pure colours mixed with white grey or black suffer deterioration of hue, often becoming paler, opaque or more dull (respectively).
 Colours here appears to be weaker and not brighter.
 Such colours like these are termed unsaturated

 The following compiled information on star colour observations below from various notes and texts that I have collected over the years.
-Whilst not necessarily definitive in explaining all the observed phenomena, it is useful enough to guide the visual observer.
+Whilst not necessarily definitive in explaining all the observed phenomena, it is useful enough to properly guide or help the visual observer.

-It should be importantly noted that all astronomical colour observations has some bad notoriety with the stigma of having a very chequered past.
+It should be importantly stated that all astronomical colour observations has some bad notoriety with the stigma of having a very chequered past.
 Most is based on several early written works that sadly involves much speculation.
-Perhaps the most familiar example is the detailed works of Admiral Smyth’s in his “Sidereal Chromatics” (Click link.)
-Such works are customarily biased, unfounded, or totally wrong, and occasionally even fraudulent.
-With the implementation of more advanced technologies in the latter part of the 19th Century, including spectroscopy, photometry, telescope optics, etc. This soon created the discoveries regarding the nature of light and towards understanding stellar radiance.
+Perhaps the most familiar example is the detailed works of Admiral Smyth’s in his ‘Sidereal Chromatics’.
+Such apparently interesting works are customarily now shown to be either biased, unfounded, or are theoretically totally wrong.
+A few even are occasionally fraudulent or deliberately misleading.
+With the modern implementation of more advanced technologies in the latter part of the 19th Century, including spectroscopy, photometry, telescope optics, etc. This soon created the discoveries regarding the nature of light and towards understanding stellar radiance.

-Colours then became from relying not on subjective visual interpretation but instead by instrumental means.
+Star colours then became from relying not on subjective visual interpretation but instead by instrumental means.
 From the advent of photography and coloured filters, soon came the means of accurately measuring the colours of many stars in the one field.
 Here the compared sizes of the stellar images taken in red then in blue light, with the difference in brightness could determine the colour.
 At once visual colours became of secondary importance, and by the 1920s, the visual art form of observing colours simply died.
 The first idea to fall was that of rapid stellar evolution, which we know now that nearly all stars essentially stay the same colour through the millennia.
 (There are variable coloured stars.
-These are the intrinsic variable pulsating variable stars like the Cepheids, which do regularly change in spectral class and temperature (G-type to K-types) throughout the regular cycle of expansion and contraction.)
-Photography soon gave way to photometry, which could measure colour, or colour differences, using different standard coloured filters.
+These are the intrinsic variable pulsating variable stars like the Cepheids, which do regularly change in spectral class (from G-type to K-type) and surface temperatures, because their photospheres are continuously expand and contract throughout the regular periodic cycles.
+Two colour photography later gave way to photometry, which could measure colour, or colour differences, using different standard coloured filters.)

 Overwhelming, for observers wishing to investigate the subject often now experience typical negative responses, where visually observing star and nebula colours are considered as psuedo-science.
 The main complaint is the subject is quite unrelated to meaningful conclusions in modern astronomy or astrophysics.